-The main alternatives studied during the development of this application comprises alternative design and layout options for a largely residential development at the subject site (please see Architectural

-Design Statement excerpt included at Appendix 2.1 for alternative design and layout options explored).
-The Architectural Design Statement, prepared by Brian Connolly Associated, Green Infrastructure Strategy/Landscape Design Rationale, prepared by Landmark Designs Limited, and Planning Report & Statement of Consistency, prepared by Hughes Planning and Development Consultants, which accompany the planning application also provide a detailed planning rationale for the development of the final layout.
+The main alternatives studied during the development of this application comprises alternative design and layout options for a largely residential development at the subject site (please see Appendix 2.1 for alternative design and layout options explored).
+The Architectural Design Statement, prepared by C+W O'Brien Architects, Green Infrastructure Strategy/Landscape Design Rationale, prepared by Landmark Designs Limited, and Planning Report & Statement of Consistency, prepared by Hughes Planning and Development Consultants, which accompany the planning application also provide a detailed planning rationale for the development of the final layout.